abraunegg/onedrive/docs/usage.md

 This local listener is only used during the authentication process.
 It binds only to the loopback interface, does not require any inbound firewall changes, and is closed once authentication has completed or failed.

+Following successful **initial** graphical authentication, the completion page also provides an optional link to support ongoing development and maintenance through [GitHub Sponsors](https://github.com/sponsors/abraunegg?metadata_campaign=onedrive-sponsorship&metadata_source=github&metadata_content=usage-auth).
+This sponsorship message is not displayed during `--reauth`, is not shown as a desktop notification, and is not added to normal terminal or synchronisation output.

 **Example Terminal Session within Graphical Desktop session:**
 ```text
 user@hostname:~$ onedrive